radicallyopensecurity/templates/xml/doc/offerte/Offerte Writing Procedure.md

 --------------
 When you have your scoping information, fill in all the fields.
 They are commented in the template, so what to fill in should be pretty self-explanatory.

 You should be able to fill all fields.
-The only exception is `c_waiver_rep`, as it is not always known in advance who this will be.
+The only exception is `client_waiver_rep`, as it is not always known in advance who this will be.

 Document information / metadata
 -------------------------------